appacademy/SWEO-Part-Time-Resources/2-Module/3-week/3-day/README.md

 ### Base-10 Decimal

+You learned to count in a base 10 system.
+All numbers are based on a 0-9 counting pattern.
+0, 1, 2, 3, 4, 5, 6, 7, 8, 9....

-This is how we all learn to count.
-The 'base' refers to how many digits there are in the counting system: 0-9 in this case. once you get to the last digit, you increment the number on the left by 1 and start over.
+- when you get to the last digit, you simply increase the number to the left and start over from 0

 ```js
 00